How to Choose a Domain Name: 7 Tips to Make It EasyMay 4, 2021

 1. Choose A Website Domain Name That Is Easy To Remember And Recognize

+Don’t let choosing the perfect domain name get in the way of getting started though.
 Google Domains puts it really well, “An average domain name is better than no domain name.”
 So don’t feel like you’re settling by choosing an “average domain name” because if people can remember it and find it, it’s a perfectly good domain name.

 2. Make Sure You’re Choosing A Domain Name For SEO Success

 There’s another way your website can be off to a rocky start with your SEO potential and it has to do with purchasing existing website domain names.
 You should always be wary when purchasing existing domain names because some existing names have had a poor track record and could be banned from Google search results.
-If the previous owners of the domain names tanked the reputation of the site, it could be so bad that it’s impossible to fix.
-So always look into the history of previously owned domain names to make sure the website doesn’t have any skeletons in its closet.
+If the previous owners of the domain name tanked the reputation of the site, it could be so bad that it’s impossible to fix.
+Always look into the history of previously owned domain names to make sure the website doesn’t have any skeletons in its closet.

-3. TLD or Top-level Domain
+3. Choosing a TLD or Top-level Domain

 That being said, there are certain situations where using a different TLD can be justified.
 If you’re an organization, you should use a .org TLD.
 And if you’re an accredited educational institution, you should use .edu as your TLD.
 There are other TLDs that are country-specific (such as .co.uk and .de) that you may consider using, especially if your business is primarily focused on targeting a local or regional audience.